Rhodiola Rosea golden root plant material and standardized extract capsules beside an altitude map on a dark surface

 HPA Axis Modulation and Cortisol Regulation

 Rhodiola’s rosavins and salidroside modulate cortisol release by acting on glucocorticoid receptor sensitivity in the hippocampus, reducing the amplitude of cortisol spikes without blunting the cortisol response entirely.
-Research on Rhodiola’s cortisol-modulating effects confirmed that Rhodiola supplementation significantly reduced cortisol response to stress in a placebo-controlled trial.
-Research on cortisol and cognitive performance has consistently demonstrated that sustained cortisol elevation produces measurable impairments in working memory, decision quality, and sustained attention.
+Research on Rhodiola’s cortisol-modulating effects confirmed that Rhodiola supplementation significantly reduced cortisol response to exercise stress in a placebo-controlled trial — a finding with direct implications for any form of cognitive stress as well as physical stress.

 Monoamine Neurotransmitter Preservation

-Rhodiola inhibits monoamine oxidase (MAO) — the enzyme responsible for breaking down dopamine, serotonin, and norepinephrine.
-Research on Rhodiola’s monoamine oxidase inhibitory activity found that both rosavins and salidroside contribute to this effect.
-The cognitive fatigue that accumulates over hours of demanding mental work is partially driven by depletion of monoamine neurotransmitters — Rhodiola’s MAO inhibitory activity helps maintain neurotransmitter availability throughout an extended work session, sustaining cognitive performance in the later hours when it would otherwise decline most sharply.
+This mechanism explains a specific and clinically important phenomenon: the cognitive fatigue that accumulates over hours of demanding mental work is partially driven by depletion of monoamine neurotransmitters.
+Rhodiola’s MAO inhibitory activity helps maintain neurotransmitter availability throughout an extended work session, sustaining cognitive performance in the later hours when it would otherwise decline most sharply.
+This is not the same as the acute alertness caffeine produces — it is a preservation of the neurochemical conditions that allow sustained cognitive performance over time.

 Neuroprotection Against Stress-Induced Damage